 How our risk ratings are compiled

 IMRRA has a commercial intelligence network covering 11,000+ Oil & Gas Tankers, 7,000+ Cargo vessels, and six researchers who are constantly reviewing, updating, and extending this database 24/7.
-Each dataset is aggregated and assessed using IMRRA’s statistical regression analysis tool and then further analyzed by a specialist researcher.
+Each dataset is aggregated and assessed using IMRRA’s statistical regression tool and then further analyzed by a specialist researcher.

 The methodology is as comprehensive as it is competent:

 Each vessel is rated by age, class, and type